pangeacyber/pangea-mcp-proxy/README.md

 # Pangea MCP proxy

-Protect any MCP server.
+Protect communications between a client and any MCP server.
 Now with 99% less prompt injection!
-The Pangea MCP proxy secures any existing MCP server with the [Pangea AI Guard][] service, guarding tools' inputs and outputs.
+The Pangea MCP proxy allows any MCP client to secure the messages it sends and receives to/from an MCP server, using the [Pangea AI Guard][] service to guard tools' inputs and outputs.

-What it does: Protect MCP servers from common threat vectors by running all MCP server I/O through Pangea AI Guard, which blocks:
+What it does: protect users from common threat vectors by running all MCP I/O through Pangea AI Guard, which blocks:

 - Prompt injections (yes, even the ones wrapped in a riddle)
 - Malicious links, IPs, domains (via CrowdStrike, DomainTools, WhoisXML threat intel)